Top Long-Term Care Insurance Picks for 2024

 • Care coordination is available at the time of claim

-• Limited payment option available
+• Limited payment options are available

 • Respite care benefit